 How'd it turn out?
 From the photo above; quite nicely, thank you very much.
 The brining helped to keep the bird fairly moist through the roasting process better than a bird not trussed or brined.
 The skin did have a light golden hue and had a level of crispiness, but nothing much better than the other processes thus far.
 The brining should come in handy when I begin roasting the birds at higher temperatures, but I still think that the trussing of the chicken delivered comparable results in far less time, and I am a fan of saving time.

 If you have anything to contribute, recipes or ideas that you think that I should try please feel free and share.
 I welcome your feedback.

 Thx followers!
 I actually emailed a relative that I can absolutely reference his impressive business card printing services, http://printingpeach.com inside a write-up.
-Any time you were hoping to find a print company inside of the whole Ontario location, these individuals were great.
+Any time you were hoping to find a print company inside of the whole NEW YORK location, these individuals were great.